Zastinian/HedystiaDocs/src/content/docs/stats/start.md

 - Create a new branch.

-- Install pnpm: Make sure you have pnpm installed on your machine.
-You can follow the installation instructions provided on the [pnpm website](https://pnpm.io/installation#using-corepack).
+- Install bun: Make sure you have bun installed on your machine.
+You can follow the installation instructions provided on the [bun website](https://bun.sh/docs/installation#installing).

 - Install dependencies.